airtrack/stunnel/README.md

 UCP
 ---

-UCP is an ARQ protocol implementation, which is base on UDP and inspired by [KCP](https://github.com/skywind3000/kcp).
+UCP is an ARQ protocol implementation, which is based on UDP and inspired by [KCP](https://github.com/skywind3000/kcp).